B2B Loyalty Programs: A Comprehensive Guide

 Why it works:

-2. Celebrity Rewards – Celebrity Cruises
+3. Celebrity Rewards by Celebrity Cruises

 A travel industry loyalty program, Celebrity Rewards is geared towards travel agencies in an effort to incentivize selling trips with Celebrity Cruises.
 The program is rather straightforward, utilizing direct cash incentives to motivate agencies.

-• After hitting the 2,500-point milestone, points can be exchanged for cash using a Celebrity Rewards Mastercard
+• After hitting the 2,500-point milestone, points can be exchanged for cash using a Celebrity Rewards Mastercard.

-• The program works on a per-agent basis, meaning each participating booking agent has their own individual point balance
+• The program works on a per-agent basis, meaning each participating booking agent has their own individual point balance.

 Offering direct cash incentives is a strong motivation for partners, but won’t help you build loyalty on its own, nor will it drive other KPIs, such as education